The application for our 2019 Summer Internship is now closed.

-- WHO: Rising college seniors pursuing dental school or a Master's in a related field, such as dental hygiene or public health
+- WHO: College graduates interested in pursuing dental school or a Master's in a related field, such as dental hygiene or public health

 - WHAT: A 12-week paid summer internship experience

 - WHERE: Oral Health America’s headquarters in downtown Chicago

 - HOW: Submit the Application Materials by the required dates to Christine Spencer at Oral Health America.